Welcome to Alapaha Judicial Circuit

 Upcoming Free Legal Aid Program Meeting

-We are pleased to announce that the next Free Legal Aid Program Meeting will be held on Monday, January 26, 2026, from 1:00 p.m. to 5:00 p.m. at the Cook County Public Library in Adel, GA.
+We are pleased to announce that the next Free Legal Aid Program Meeting will be held on Monday, May 04, 2026, from 1:00 p.m. to 5:00 p.m. at the Carrie Dorsey Perry Memorial Library in Nashville, GA.
 Visit our Legal Aid Program Page to learn more about eligibility, services, and future meeting dates.

 Directory